make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   we cannot guarantee
   that every player will see the same world.
 - We need a seedable generator.
-- The equation often used for this is called a linear congruential generator or **LCG**.
+- The equation used for this
+  is called a linear congruential generator or **LCG**.
 - The equation itself is very simple